gmcadams1/supermarket/README.md

 ```
 In the above scenario, once item 8873 and coupon C1 is scanned, the price of item 8873 is reduced by 20% of its original price.

-Other possible scenarios include reducing/changing tax, charging no tax on specific items, Buy X get Y free (or for another price).
+Other possible scenarios include reducing/changing tax, charging no tax on specific items, buy X get Y free (or for another price), and so on.

 ## Assumptions
 It is assumed that sales tax is already included in the price of all items.